sqali/Github-Actions-practice/README.md

 In this example, when a workflow named "Pipeline" completes (either successfully or with a failure), it triggers the defined workflow to run.
 It only runs on branches starting with "rel" but excludes branches ending with "-preprod."

+The completed status here means that the pipeline ran to completion, which could be either success or failure.
+Alternatively, you can also use a status of requested, which implies only that the other workflow has been triggered.
+In that use case, this workflow would run at effectively the same time as the other one.

+Note that there is also a requested status for the workflow_run event.
+That allows you to sequence execution of workflows in a similar manner, as the needs keyword allows you to sequence execution of jobs within a workflow.

 repository_dispatch: This event allows external events to trigger workflows in your repository.
 You can set up custom events and payloads that can be used by external systems or scripts to trigger specific workflows.
 It's useful when you want to automate workflows based on events outside of GitHub.
 For example, you could trigger a deployment workflow when a specific event occurs in an external CI/CD system.
 Here's a high-level scenario for repository_dispatch: